| Home |

 • PSI-Factor — The television series PSI-Factor had an episode called Freefall about a guy who went skydiving with some friends but couldn't open his main or reserve parachute.
 Despite this, he was able to land feet first as if helped by some unseen force.

-• King of the Hill — Peggy Hill, a character in the Fox cartoon "King of the Hill," survived an 8,000-foot fall without parachute.
+• King of the Hill — Peggy Hill, a character in the Fox cartoon "King of the Hill," survived an 8,000-foot fall without a parachute.
 She broke her back, arms, and legs.
+See the the Incident Log for more information.

 • Bruce Almighty — Although this scene ended up on the cutting room floor, the DVD of the Jim Carrey movie, Bruce Almighty, contains an episode where Carrey's character, Bruce Nolan, goes skydiving, and when his parachute fails to open he is saved by falling on top of Sasquatch, a.k.a.
 Bigfoot.